 The Honourable Member

-In which I am stung by a waspi
+In which I am seduced into foreign affairs

 I’m revolting.
 No. Stop it.
 I really am.
 I’m beginning to wonder whether I’m cut out to be an Hon Member (much like the Leader, I guess).
 We’re back after the holiday and I have to report the mood in the party isn’t great.